-The Coding subfield of a user field for an MU-MIMO allocation is reserved when the size of RU is greater than 242 subcarriers.

 A User field for an MU-MIMO allocation includes a 6-bit Spatial Configuration subfield that indicates the number of spatial streams for each user and the total number of spatial streams in the MU-MIMO allocation.
 The subfield shown in Table 36-27 (Spatial Configuration subfield encoding) is constructed by using the entries corresponding to the value of number of users multiplexed using MU-MIMO in an RU.

-If the noncompressed mode is used and MU-MIMO is used in RU of size greater than or equal to 242 subcarriers, the number of users in MU-MIMO allocation is equal to the number of User fields per RU signaled for the RU in the associated RU Allocation subfield of the Common field in the same EHT-SIG content channel.
+For OFDMA transmission, and if MU-MIMO is used in RU of size greater than or equal to 242 subcarriers, the number of users in MU-MIMO allocation is equal to the number of User fields per RU signaled for the RU in the associated RU Allocation subfield of the Common field in the same EHT-SIG content channel.

 The positions of the User field within an RU are defined to be logically continuous: the last User field corresponding to an RU in EHT-SIG content channel 1 is immediately followed by the first User field corresponding to the same RU in EHT-SIG content channel 2.